 In just four years, Apple has grown its revenue by $257 billion, which is pretty impressive in anyone’s book.
 Recent reports from 2019’s third quarter reveal that the company is able to maintain this momentum

 Apple statistics for 2018 were impressive, but the projections for the final quarter of 2019 are not to be underestimated as well.
 Expectations are that 2019 Q4 alone will rack up a massive $64 billion in revenue.

 3. Last year, Apple became the first American corporation to surpass $1 trillion in market capitalization.

-Apart from its diversified, high-quality product offerings, Apple has made the news on a number of occasions as the first company to reach the $1 trillion mark in market capitalization.
+Apart from its diversified, high-quality assurance, Apple has made the news on a number of occasions as the first company to reach the $1 trillion mark in market capitalization.

 - In 2018, Apple products sales statistics showed sales of $265.6 billion.